Bayan Yessentayeva: Financial condition

-In 2013–2015, Bayan Esentayeva was consistently among the top five stars of show business and sports according to Forbes Kazakhstan.
+In 2013–2015, Bayan Alaguzova was consistently among the top five stars of show business and sports according to Forbes Kazakhstan.
 According to experts, in 2013 she earned 480 thousand US dollars, in 2014 — 850 thousand dollars, and in 2015 — 1 million dollars.
 In total, her company Shine Production produces seven musical projects.

 Family

 Bayan has two daughters from her marriage to Bakhytbek Yesentayev — Aisaule and Ayaru.
 Aisaule Bakhytbek was born on 22 May 1996, Ayaru Bakhytbek was born on 19 December 2003.